-Cleveland Indians Win 20 Straight, Tie 'Moneyball' Oakland A's Streak
+Cleveland Indians Win 21st Straight To Break American League Record

 The Indians, however, haven't let that loss define them.

-Cleveland's winning streak began last month in Boston, and as the streak has continued, the team has done it's best to keep it from being a distraction.
+Cleveland's winning streak began last month in Boston, and as the streak has continued, the team has done its best to keep it from being a distraction.

 The Associated Press reports Indians Manager Terry Francona has been downplaying the streak but chooses his words carefully whether he's talking to reporters, family or friends: